hansk0812/xlstm-lhf/README.md

 >
 > Authors: Maximilian Beck, Korbinian Pöppel, Markus Spanring, Andreas Auer, Oleksandra Prudnikova, Michael Kopp, Günter Klambauer, Johannes Brandstetter, Sepp Hochreiter

+## Long Horizon Forecasting for Time Series

+When using 1D time series, adding `stride`s to the CausalConv1D layers and `channel_mixing` helps improve performance by around 14%.
+For multivariate time series forecasting, CausalConv1D with strides expects the series to have spatial coherence and so degrades performance.

 ## About

 xLSTM is a new Recurrent Neural Network architecture based on ideas of the original LSTM.